CarolinaSantana/coreos-vagrant/README.md

 To check virtual machines have connection with other virtual machines containers:

-- Access to, for example, the virtual machine *core-03*:
+- Access to, for example, the virtual machine *core-02*:

-    vagrant ssh core-03
+    vagrant ssh core-02

 - Inspect, for example, *some-postgres* container to know its IP address:

-    docker inspect some-postgress
+    docker inspect some-postgres

-- Test connection between *core-01* and *some-postgres* *core-03* container:
+- Test connection between *core-01* and *some-postgres* container:

+    vagrant ssh core-01
-    ping *some-postgres--core-03--IP-address*
+    ping *some-postgres-IP-address*

+To check machines metadata use:

+    for i in 1 2 3; do vagrant ssh core-0$i -c 'fleetctl list-machines'; done

+To check fleet units status use:

+    for i in 1 2 3; do vagrant ssh core-0$i -c 'fleetctl list-units'; done

+To check existing records under the key */services/app* and its values:

+    etcdctl ls --recursive /services/app
+    etcdctl get /services/app/*<app-task IP address>*

-Access to the service:
+Access to the service from 3 servers:

-    for i in 1 2 3; do vagrant ssh core-0$i -c 'curl http://localhost:80 | tail -n 15'; done
+    for i in 1 2 3; do vagrant ssh core-01 -c 'curl http://localhost:80 | tail -n 15'; done

+Check the answer from web servers:

+    docker logs app-task